 Drawing is helpful, but what is most important is being able to visually convey ideas through a sketch.
 Creative concepting is more important than technical drawing skills.

 Yes.
 It’s a very career oriented program.
-Based on a survey of 2015 grads, a little over 50% had a full time job in less than a month from graduation, 11% before school was even out.
+Based on a recent alumni survey, 40% had a full time job in less than a month from graduation, 80% within 3 months.

 Materials and supplies vary from quarter to quarter, estimate $100/quarter.
 You may want to pay for extras like Lynda.com tutorials, a laptop, fonts, software, printer, etc.

 Approximately 25% of the graphic design curriculum is focused on web/mobile design.